Can we hear a “Yes!” and “Amen!”

 Digital dentures fit better because they are made with a new process that avoids shrinkage.

 If you’ve ever had a regular denture made, then you know…making dentures the regular way involves a long, messy process.
 This process uses models of your mouth and gooey, messy wax to create a model denture.
 When you and your dentist decide that the wax model fits well, it gets sent to a dental lab.
-After that, the lab turns the wax model into a permanent acrylic denture.
-That wax-to-acrylic conversion is one of the key differences between old fashioned dentures and digital ones and it makes regular dentures inferior to digital dentures.
-Why?
-In the wax-to-acrylic transition, the denture shrinks a bit.
-That shrinkage messes with the fit.
+This introduces the first big difference between old and new denture technology.
+Old fashioned dentures are designed and fabricated in two DIFFERENT places.

-Not surprisingly, digital dentures don’t need any wax-to-acrylic conversion.
-In fact, a digital denture uses 3D printed models to design your denture and perfect your fit.
+Not surprisingly, the digital dentures process doesn’t involve any wax-to-acrylic conversion.
+In fact, a digital denture technology uses 3D printed models to design your denture and perfect your fit.
 At the end of each step, the finished model gets scanned into the computer.
-When ready, finished models get sent to the milling or printing machine to be made in EXACTLY that finished form.
-Neither printing nor milling involve melting wax or heating acrylic.
+When the computer aided design is ready, the finished models get sent to the milling or printing machine to be made in EXACTLY that finished form.
+Neither 3D printed dentures or milled ones involve melting wax or heating acrylic.
 This means that the denture you designed with your dentist is the denture you receive.
+This is the only way to create an absolutely precise fitting dentures.

 Would you like to see how we make a digital denture?
 Then check out the video below.